elkorn/afronski.github.io/_posts/2015-11-02-what-is-wrong-with-gen-event.md

 <quote class="citation">I never used gen_event, I think it is a bad pattern.</quote>

 At first it may look like a controversial statement, but I heard a lot of those complaints from other people.
-Originally, I heard that exact statement in the presentation [made by Garrett Smith about pattern language](https://www.youtube.com/watch?v=UUvU8cjCIcs) during the question time.
+Originally, I heard that exact statement during the presentation [made by Garrett Smith about pattern language](https://www.youtube.com/watch?v=UUvU8cjCIcs) - someone asked about that behavior at the end.
 More recently I heard similar thing in [José Valim's presentation about what will come next in Elixir](https://www.youtube.com/watch?v=9RB1JCKe3GY).

-It baffles me every time I hear that, so I would like to investigate the topic more deeply.
+It confused me every time I heard that, so I wanted to investigate the topic more deeply.
 But before we will dive into reasons and explanations, let's recall what is the purpose of this behavior.

 ## What is `gen_event`?

-- TODO: Event manager.
-- TODO: Event handlers.
+OTP introduces two different terms regarding that behavior - an *event manager* and *event handler*.

+Responsibility of *event manager* is being a named object which can receive events.
+An *event* can be, for example: an error, an alarm, or some information that is to be logged.
+Inside manager we can have 0, 1 or many *event handlers* installed.
+Responsibility of the handler is to process an *event*.

+When the *event manager* is notified about an event, it will be processed by all installed handlers.
+The easiest way to imagine that is to think about manager as a sink for incoming messages and handlers different implementations which are writing messages to disk, database or terminal.

+Another example can be taken from my implementation of Francesco Cesarini's assignment called [Wolves, Rabbits and Carrots simulation](https://github.com/afronski/wolves-and-rabbits-world-simulation).
+Main purpose of that task is to introduce concurrency, but internally it is a simulation - so certain events are happening, and they will be broadcasted to the rest of the interested entities.

+In that case `simulation_event_stream` is an *event manager*:

 {% highlight erlang linenos %}
 -module(simulation_event_stream).